openSUSE:Bug reporting FAQ

 No, not at all.

 Subjects get changed all the time.
-The problem you reported might only be the tip of an ice berg - the real problem might be at a completely different place, and then those knowing that place of course will change the subject accordingly.
+The problem you reported might only be the tip of an iceberg - the real problem might be at a completely different place, and then those knowing that place of course will change the subject accordingly.
 This in turn means that your original subject will get lost.

 So it should be obvious enough that the subject is no place to store relevant information, and the problem that is being reported certainly is the single most important information in a bug report.

-It is also simply bad style to dump all kinds of information in the subject and then only reference to the subject.
+It is also simply bad style to dump all kinds of information in the subject and then only refer to the subject.
 This is just pure laziness.
 It costs you time once to do it properly, but everybody working with that bug has to search all over the place for the relevant information again and again.

 In addition to that, a subject should be concise - but a bug description should be explanatory.
 Both requirements are contradictory.

-Bug Status NEEDINFO
+Bug flag NEEDINFO

 NEEDINFO means that the bug owner (the person who is currently working on that bug) needs more information about that bug - usually from the bug reporter.